Stephen-Gates/report-gallery/docs/metrics/project-portfolio-report.md

 ## Settings

-This report may be displayed as a grid or a table.
+Display this report as a chart or table.

 ![](../assets/images/project-portfolio-table.png)